AlphaKretin/bastion-bot/README.md

 ### To-do List
 - Find source for script display feature --CRUCIAL
 - Add languages --Feature Simon has
-- Display alt arts for multi-ID cards --Feature Simon has
 - Scripting Library --Feature Simon has
 - Add pack opening simulation -- Feature simon has, but could be improved on
 - Add OCG/Japanese prices if searching japanese language --Bonus